QiaoLiuHit/QiaoLiuHit.github.io/_pages/cv.md

 ======
 * B.S. in Computer Science and Technology, Yangtze University College of Technology & Engineering, 2013
 * M.S. in Computer Science and Technology, Guizhou Normal University, 2016
-* Ph.D in Computer Science and Technology, Harbin Institute of Technology (Shenzhen), 2021
+* Ph.D. in Computer Science and Technology, Harbin Institute of Technology (Shenzhen), 2021

 Publications
 ======